 Gravatar is an abbreviation for Globally Recognized Avatar.
 An avatar is a representation of a person sort of like an icon.
 So, a Gravatar is a universally recognized avatar that you can easily use to display a photo or image next to your screen name when posting on a forum or blog.
-One of the great features about using a Gravatar is that you do not have to upload an image for every site you wish to use it on.
+One of the great features of using a Gravatar is that you do not have to upload an image for every site you wish to use it on.
 If a site supports Gravatars, and you sign up for that site using the email associated with your Gravatar, it will automatically appear next to your screen name.

 How Do I Get a Gravatar?

 Signing up for a Gravatar account is simple.
 Let’s begin by visiting the Gravatar Signup page: